 - Want additional interaction with your coach, including fortnightly feedback forms to track your progress.

 - Want a 30-minute, mid-plan followup call with your coach to make any adjustments to the remainder of your plan.

-- Whether you choose the Basic or Advanced plan, you can purchase an additional 30-minute call with your coach for $100 for Cycling plans and $140 for Multisport plans.
-This option is ideal if you have circumstances that require you to modify your plan.
+For all plan options, you can purchase an additional 30-minute call with your coach ($100 for Cycling plans and $130 for Multisport plans).
+Additional calls are ideal if you have circumstances that require you to modify your plan at short notice.

 What You Need to Know:

 - You'll need a valid subscription to The Sufferfest as your plan will be based on workouts from the app.

 - We'll need a minimum of 10 days after you purchase your plan to deliver it to you.
 Keep this in mind if you're training for a specific event.

 - You'll need a free TrainingPeaks account to access your plan.
 If you don't have one, you can create one here.

 - Your TrainingPeaks account will be where your SUF Coach loads your customised plan.
 We recommend downloading the TrainingPeaks mobile app and setting up daily email reminders in TrainingPeaks to stay informed of your training schedule.